 Oversight & Accountability

 Americans deserve an efficient and effective government that meets the needs of hardworking families, now and into the future.
-In a time when many have grown cynical about how their hard-earned tax dollars are spent, Congressman DeSaulnier strives to rebuild public trust in government through transparency, accountability, and a higher-level of customer service.
-Mark supports policies that promote evidence-based decision making to ensure that government investments offer the highest return for our taxpayers and citizens.
-Mark has been a longtime champion of performance measures, which create quantifiable goals that keep government agencies on track and working towards their missions.
-Improved government oversight and accountability is key to making the most of our investments to create quality healthcare and education, clean air and water, and a strong economy for all Americans.
+In a time when many are concerned about how their hard-earned tax dollars are spent, as a Member of the House Oversight and Government Reform Committee (OGR) Congressman DeSaulnier strives to rebuild public trust in government through transparency, accountability, and a higher-level of customer service.

 Working for You